Shekharrajak/shekharrajak.github.io/README.md

 * This is partially created many things need to modify. specially `_config.yml` and `_layout` folder.

+* The site is fully mobile responsive.
+You will enjoy it's view in mobile :)

 If you want to add something new in this repo, your PR is welcome.